IDTdesign/codestyle/CSS.md

 ## 7. Writing selectors

+In short: **never use a selector more specific than the one you need**.

 ### Do not use IDs for styling

+They have no advantage over classes (anything you can do with an ID, you can do with a class), they cannot be reused, and their specificity is too high.
+Even an infinite number of chained classes will not trump the specificity of one ID.

 Let’s imagine you have this third-party widget embedded on your page, and you want to style it: